bsherwood9/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-If I use 1rem, this would mean my font-size is matches the 62.5.
+If I use 1rem, this would mean my font-size is matches the 62.5 of 16px.
+This would mean that everywhere that I use REM, the font size would adjust.

 4. How would you describe preprocessing to someone new to CSS?